talkable/talkable-docs/source/advanced_features/events.rst

 “purchase” events being passed to Talkable, we are then able to setup referral campaigns to report on and reward these events as desired.
 See some examples below.

-Subscription payments should go under “subscription” event category:
+Subscription payments should go under “subscription” event category.
+All such events can be found inside Reports → Events.
+Here is an example:

 .. code-block:: html